AcreetionOS-Linux/InitialDocumentation/Package_System_Notes/notes.md

 __

-Revisit db after finishing all other packages.
-Will use the arch repository PKGBUILD for the meantime.
+Revisit db and db5.3 after finishing all other packages.
+Will use the arch repository PKGBUILDs for the meantime.

 --